chainstack/docs/docs/tutorials/polygon-zkevm/deploy-smart-contract-to-polygon-zkevm-using-hardhat.md

 See [Create a project](/platform/create-a-project).

-### Join the Ethereum Goerli testnet and the Polygon PoS Mumbai testnet
+### Join the Ethereum Goerli testnet and the Polygon zkEVM testnet

 See [Join a public network](/platform/join-a-public-network).